emilyewesel/PodPaper/README.md

 Week 2: Integrate use of the Camera and make the UI look like a newspaper
 - [x] User can click on a podcast for a more detailed view of information about the podcast
 - [x] User can take pictures using the camera
-- [ ] These pictures can be saved with a podcast
+- [x] These pictures can be saved with a podcast
-- [ ] Some podcasts have just a headline, while others have a headline AND a description

 Week 3: The experience of using the app is more personalized
 - [ ] Users can save a podcast and view saved podcasts in a separate screen